-A student who reports gender-based misconduct to SCCS can request that SCCS not disclose his or her identity to anyone else, including the person who allegedly committed the misconduct.
-While such a request may limit the University's ability to address the reported misconduct, the request will be considered in consultation with the appropriate Title IX Coordinator(s) and honored whenever possible.
-Considerations that are taken into account include the Complainant's articulated concerns; the best interest of the University community; fair treatment of all involved individuals, including the Respondent's right to have specific notice of the allegations if the University were to take action that affects the Respondent; and the University's obligations to provide a safe and nondiscriminatory environment for all students.
-Students will be promptly notified whether the University will be able to honor their request for anonymity.
+A student who reports gender-based misconduct to the Office can request that the Office not disclose their identity to anyone else, including the person who allegedly committed the misconduct.
+While such a request may limit the University's ability to address the reported misconduct, the Office, in consultation with the appropriate Title IX Coordinator(s), will consider the request and honor it whenever possible.
+Considerations that are taken into account include: the Complainant's articulated concerns; the best interests of the University community; fair treatment of all involved individuals, including the Respondent's right to have specific notice of the allegations if the University were to take action that affects the Respondent; and the University's obligations to provide a safe and non-discriminatory environment for all students.
+The Office will promptly notify the student whether the University will be able to honor their request for anonymity.

 Regardless of whether the University is able to grant a request to keep the student's identity confidential, University personnel will not reveal information about reported gender-based misconduct except to those who need to know in order to carry out their duties and responsibilities.
 In all cases, the University will take appropriate steps designed to counteract the effects of the alleged gender-based misconduct, prevent its recurrence, provide support, and make accommodations for the students involved.
 This may include academic, residential, and work accommodations; increased monitoring, supervision, or security at locations or in connection with activities where the alleged misconduct occurred; and training and educational materials for the campus community.
-If there is reason for concern about possible retaliation or harm, the University will take protective measures in consultation with the affected students.
+If there is reason for concern about possible retaliation or harm, the University will take measures in consultation with the affected students.

-Privacy
+Confidentiality and Privacy